rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/3-output-bindings/Readme.md

   listExpandedChange = this.$.pipe(distinctUntilKeyChanged('listExpanded'), map(s => s.listExpanded));
 ```

-Here we used `$` which it a 'signal' of the state changes.
-Signals in comparison to stateful streams don't replay the last value on subscription.
+We are using `$` here to 'signal' that the state has been changed.
+Signals, in comparison to stateful streams, don't replay the last value on subscription.
-This is especially handy is the above situation to avoid loops.
+This is especially useful as a way to avoid loops.

+[output-bindings.start.component.ts]: https://github.com/rx-angular/rx-angular/blob/master/apps/demos/src/app/features/tutorials/basics/3-output-bindings/output-bindings.start.component.ts